-Description Data in the Accumulator and the specified immediate data perform a bitwise logical AND operation.
-The result is stored in the Accumulator.
+Description Data in the Accumulator and the specified immediate data perform a bit wise logical AND

-Operation $ACC \leftarrow ACC "AND" x$
+Operation $ACC \leftarrow ACC$ "AND" x

 ANDM A,[m] Logical AND ACC to Data Memory

 Description Data in the specified Data Memory and the Accumulator perform a bitwise logical AND operation.
 The result is stored in the Data Memory.